My Little Pony: Equestria Girls – Forgotten Friendship: Plot

 After hours of research, Twilight and Sunset find ancient writings about the "Memory Stone", a magical artifact capable of erasing both memories and fragments of memories, and ended up in the parallel world after Clover the Clever defeated a sorceress using it.
 Realizing somebody is using the stone to make everyone hate her again, Sunset returns to the parallel world, where she once again tries to explain her friends everything, only for Trixie to refute her claims.
 Suspecting Trixie is using the Memory Stone as her revenge for what happened the previous day, Sunset confronts Trixie in the school, only to realize she is innocent.
 After Sunset explains her situation, Trixie offers her help in exchange of appearing in the yearbook, which Sunset agrees.
 The two interrogate students throughout the school, but fail to find out anything about the stone or who has it.
 Meanwhile, in Equestria, Twilight discovers that the stone's effects become permanent if the stone isn't destroyed by the third day after its use, after which she sends a warning to Sunset.

 In the school's yearbook office, Sunset reads Twilight's warning, which also includes a drawing of the stone's possible location.
-Realizing that the drawing is strikingly similar to a picture in Wallflower's screensaver, which Wallflower says she took at the school's garden, Sunset reads her mind and discovers that Wallflower is the culprit, having erased everyone's good memories of Sunset as revenge for her never noticing her.
+Realizing that the drawing is strikingly similar to a picture in Wallflower's screensaver, which Wallflower says she took at the school's garden, Sunset reads her mind and discovers that Wallflower is the culprit, having erased everyone's good memories of Sunset as revenge for her never noticing her and overall as jealously.
 As Wallflower explains her motives, Sunset tries to steal it, but Wallflower grabs it in time as Sunset furiously threatens her.
 In order to prevent them from trying to take the stone again, Wallflower erases Sunset and Trixie's memories of their meeting, and locks them in the office.
 However, Sunset had previously recorded everything in a drone the parallel world's Twilight previously made, making the two remember the incident.
 Trixie then uses one of her stage tricks to help Sunset escape, but is forced to remain behind.